civicsource/http/README.md

 install-package Archon.Http
 ```

-Make sure to add `using Archon.WebApi;` to the top of your files to get access to any of the following extension methods.
+Make sure to add `using Archon.Http;` to the top of your files to get access to any of the following extension methods.

 * [The Link Concept](#the-link-concept)
 * [A Better Ensure Success](#a-better-ensure-success)